Welcome to the web page of the Grampian Association of Storytellers – or GAS for short!

 Whether you are new to storytelling, or an old hand, we’d love you to join us for an evening of friendly and relaxed storytelling.
 Songs, poems, riddles and jokes are all part of the oral tradition – but of course there would be no stories without listeners, so come along and join us – whatever your experience.

 We meet up to tell stories once a month (with a wee break over summer).
 Although most sessions will be held in Aberdeen, we are eager to meet in Aberdeenshire every three months – so if you would like a session near you, please email us!
+During the Covid Pandemic we have been meeting on Zoom and may continue to do this for future winter sessions.
+See our Facebook page for our upcoming events.

 As well as our regular storytelling sessions, GAS hold and are present at many other storytelling events in the North East of Scotland.